jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.6 - Currently, the plan is to rebalance and expand the new monsters. <--
+--> V1.6 - Currently, the plan is to rebalance and expand the new monsters, attempt to recreate the chaos zeds and add some new contents too. <--

 #  REWORKS ON TILESET (frequent, or whenever I can)
+#  REMOVED LUA VERSION (we have spells and it's meant to replace the LUA attacks)

++  VECTOR IMPROVEMENTS (infection of organic terrains, haze infects the creatures)
++  ZED MUTANTS (dissonant screamer, jolt)

 	=>PAST UPDATES<=